aronlebani/dotfiles/README.md

 _everything_ using a `*` entry.
 The files that we want to track are then opted-in using `!<filename>` entries.

+I only keep config in this repository that works across every system I use.
+For example, nothing OS or DE related goes in here.

 ## Software

 The repository contains configuration files for the following software, plus a few other odds and